laurani02/bayesian-project/report.md

 Moreover runnig an algorithm on its test data can lead to overfitting as evident in the last task and is not recommended as the model recognises it all.

 Lastly, the training data only incorporate a small middle part of the data set and therefore is not an optimal representation for the entirety of it.
 Therefor running the test data on the model trained on less than optimal train data can result in inaccurate results which can affect the comparisons between the modelling approaches.

+## Final remarks

+The lab was confusing at first getting introduced to the new modelling but it was not all too unfamiliar, as both authors had some knowledge about statistical and probability modelling as well as how to write ML code from previous courses and the rest of SF1935.
+The simluation outcomes are based on small datasets and due to the discrepancies between training and testing data outcomes cannot be expected to 100% adhere to the theory which in itself is another experience.